Areas of Expertise (7)

 Birmingham University, England: Masters, Global History

-"...
-Here’s the thing," said Suckling.
-"Wargames, and games about history are my favorite kind of games to play.
+Here’s the thing – wargames, and games about history are my favorite kind of games to play.
 But then Co-op games are also my favorite kinds of board games in general.
 But how is it there are so few Co-op wargames?
 Or, more importantly, isn’t it time there were more?
-I want people to feel that sense of comradery, that sense of companionship a Co-op can give, as they attempt to take on a Goliath together and try to find some way to defeat him."
+I want people to feel that sense of comradery, that sense of companionship a Co-op can give, as they attempt to take on a Goliath together and try to find some way to defeat him.
+This game was first designed with a Traitor Mode.
+In that Mode there might not actually be a traitor, there is just the possibility of one.
+But this means players spend their time in the game constantly wondering if one of them is that traitor, viewing their moves suspiciously, contemplating an accusation, or perhaps being the traitor, masking their intentions, or figuring out the best time to formally switch sides, or whether to remain hidden.
+This game is a direct result of my love of – Battlestar Galactica (2008).
+I loved the dynamics of the traitor(s) in the game but wanted a faster way into that experience – and wanted to leverage my interest in history/military history.

 There is perhaps a pervasive view that empires are at odds with progressive politics, which are, in their own turn, without covert agendas.
 The case study of the devastating Russian famine of 1921-23 is an opportunity to examine these views in more detail, and to consider the ways in which imperial agendas, and notions of the projection of soft power, were intertwined with the humanitarian agendas of NGOs.